Social DNA: Making Social Interaction Patterns Explicit

 While the PerspectiveProxy provides low-level methods for working with Subject Classes, we strongly recommend using our high-level Ad4mModel system (described in detail in the Model Classes guide).
 This TypeScript-based approach provides:

-• Automatic Prolog code generation from decorated classes
+- Automatic SHACL generation from decorated classes

-• Type safety and IDE support
+- Type safety and IDE support

-• Rich ActiveRecord-style semantics
+- Rich ActiveRecord-style semantics

-• Clean, declarative syntax
+- Clean, declarative syntax

 Here's how to define and use Subject Classes the recommended way:

-import { Ad4mModel, ModelOptions, Property, Optional, Collection } from '@coasys/ad4m';
+import { Ad4mModel, Model, Property, HasMany } from '@coasys/ad4m';

-@ModelOptions({ name: "Todo" })
+@Model({ name: "Todo" })

 class Todo extends Ad4mModel {

-through: "todo://state",
+@Property({ through: "todo://state", initial: "todo://ready" })

 state: string = "";